man-shu/ensemble-fmri/README.md

 To generate numbers plotted in Fig 2 and Fig 3 (over varying training sizes) in the paper:

-* using the data in the `data` directory, saving the results in the current directory, with 20 parallel jobs, and DiFuMo features, run the following command:
+* using the data in the `data` directory, saving the results in the `results` directory, with 20 parallel jobs, and DiFuMo features, run:

     ```bash
     python scripts/vary_train_size.py data results 20 difumo
     ```

-* or with full-voxel space features, run the following command:
+* or with full-voxel space features, run:

     ```bash
     python scripts/vary_train_size.py data results 20 voxels